tytydraco/yessleep/out/archetype.md

-*“[Woman]drags her heavy body through mythology, crowned with curls of snakes.” —Hannah Williams*

-THE BLACK SHUCK—the archetypical ghostly black devil dog appearing variously the world over—is in its most famous rendition the ghost of all animals crushed under carriage wheels, and perhaps now those of cars and trucks.
+THE BLACK SHUCK—the archetypical ghostly black devil dog appearing the world over—is in its most famous rendition the ghost of all animals crushed under carriage wheels, and perhaps now those of cars and trucks.
 It is the ghost of *all* roadkill animals.

 Not one.